Full methodology details

 By collecting and processing such information the audit is able to highlight areas where hospitals and clinics are doing well, and also identify areas in which they need to improve.

 The RCPCH and Epilepsy12 project team members take their responsibilities for maintaining the security of patient identifiable data extremely seriously.
-The full Epilepsy12 Privacy Notice is available to download at the bottom of the page and it addresses the following questions:
+You can download the full Epilepsy12 privacy notice (in English and Welsh) below.
+This addresses the following questions:

 - What is Epilepsy12?